snizio/italian-wiktionary-parser/README.md

 # italian-wiktionary-parser
-This repository contains a python script for parsing an xml dump of the Italian Wiktionary (Wikizionario).
+This repository contains a python script for parsing the xml dump of the Italian Wiktionary (Wikizionario).
 It also contains the parsed dictionary in a json file with 369k lemmas circa.
 As far as I'm concerned, this is the first repo ever offering an italian dictionary as a free resource.
 This was made available to enhance NLP tasks that needs similar type of corpora.
 The dictionary is in a json file and each lemma is structured as follows (i.e lemma "neologismo"):

 {'meta': {'ipa': ['neoloˈd͡ʒizmo'],
   'sill': ['ne', 'o', 'lo', 'gì', 'smo'],